Reuben Green: Early life

 Green comes from Cobb County, Georgia.
+Before receiving his law degree from Emory University School of Law and a bachelor’s degree in political science from Lewis & Clark College, Green served on active duty in the United States Marine Corps.

+During his service as a Marine, Green received the Good Conduct and National Defense Medals and was honorably discharged after four years of active duty.

 Career

 Green began his career in private practice at the Atlanta law firm of King & Spalding, in Washington, DC.

 The events of 9/11 pushed Green to return to Cobb County Georgia to serve his country again.
 He became Assistant District Attorney in the Cobb Judicial Circuit and then Special Assistant United States Attorney in the Northern District of Georgia.

 Green quickly transitioned to Assistant District Attorney in the Cobb County District Attorney's Office, and in the DeKalb County Solicitor General's Office.
 Green served as State and Federal Prosecutor in the Cobb County District Attorney's Office until Governor Sonny Perdue (R-GA) appointed him to the Cobb Superior Court in 2010.

 Green ran for re-election to the seat in 2012 and won 54.79% to 45.06%.

 In 2014, Green started the Cobb County Veterans Accountability and Treatment Court.